Here’s where you can score freebies and discounted treats this Halloween

 - Oct.
 31: Free junior bacon cheeseburger with any purchase

-You must order through the Wendy’s mobile app to redeem these daily deals.
+You must order through Wendy’s mobile app to redeem these daily deals.

 Zaxby’s